How Does a Spectrometer Work? Principles Explained

 Higher Order Filters

-If the wavelength detection range of an optical spectrometer spans more than one diffraction order, a filter may be necessary to partially cover the detector and block higher order light from reaching the sensor.
+If the wavelength detection range spans more than one diffraction order, a filter may be necessary to partially cover the detector and block higher order light from reaching the sensor.

 USB Spectrometer